bashmohandes/go-askme/README.md

 ## Build and Run

 * Install Go
-* Make sure your GOPATH environment variable
+* Make sure your GOPATH environment variable is set correctly
+* Clone the project in any directory outside of your $GOPATH location, this will ensure go modules work as expected, and all dependencies will be downloaded on first run
 * (Optional) Install Docker
 * Clone the repo on your machine
 * Create a new .env file using the .env.dist as a template